Dashboards

 Logo/Revenue Retention

-Shows a weekly, monthly, or quarterly breakdown displaying the ratio of retained vs churned customers.
+Shows a weekly or monthly breakdown displaying the ratio of retained vs churned customers.

-You can switch units between MRR (e.g., the percentage of starting revenue retained at the end of the month) and accounts (e.g., the percentage of accounts retained at the end of the month).
+You can switch units between MRR (e.g. percentage of starting revenue retained at the end of the month) and accounts (e.g. percentage of accounts retained at the end of the month).

 Trial Conversion & Revenue